cdevents/community/rfc/cdevents-translator.md

 Plugins are Go interface implementations that can be compiled and loaded during the runtime of a Go program using Go's [plugin](https://pkg.go.dev/plugin) package

 #### Create a shared interface cdevents-translator
-Define an interface "EventTranslator" that represents the common functionality to "TranslateEvent" and expected to implement from all translator plugins.
+Define an interface `EventTranslator` that represents the common functionality to `TranslateEvent` and expected to implement from all translator plugins.

 - Example structure of cdevents-translator interface
 ````go